 The Governing Body is led by the Chair, elected by the Governing Body from within its membership.
 The role of Chair is set for a one year period.

 The Chair is supported in her work by a Vice Chair, who is delegated certain tasks and responsibilities.
 The role of Vice Chair is also set for a one year period.

 The Governing Body may choose to appoint Governors to take on other additional specific roles.
 Currently, these are as follows:-

 Mrs Claire Davison - Finance

 To see the Governors' Terms of Appointment and Register of Interest, please click on the link below.

 Helping to set a strategy for buildings and to appreciate the diversity of the governor responsibilities were my initial reasons for joining, however having seen the breadth of experience the children are exposed to, I am amazed by the continual drive to improve the school, and I hope to have positive impact on the governing body.

 I am an Engineer and Physicist by training, and a Safety professional and Auditor by experience - mostly in the oil industry, but also for buildings and projects.
 I am a member of the Buildings and Premises Committee and have a keen interest in data and monitoring.

 Helen Fricker (Parent Governor)

-I became a Governor in October 2015 when my eldest son was in Year Two.
-He is now at Amherst (Year Three) along with my daughter (Year Six) and my youngest son starts at Riverhead later this year.
-I have always been impressed with the excellent standard of teaching, leadership and fantastic facilities at Riverhead and as a member of the Governing Body I now appreciate how much goes into making this an outstanding school.
+I was elected as a Parent Governor in October 2015 and my youngest of three children is currently in Reception.
+Having always been impressed with the excellent standard of teaching, leadership and fantastic facilities at Riverhead, as a member of the Governing Body I now appreciate how much goes into making this an outstanding school.
 I want to help ensure the school continues to provide our children with an excellent start to their education.